Skip to main content

 Customize your Weekly Tactical Agenda

-Not all teams run Pinnacle or their Weekly Tactical meetings by the book.
-Strety gives you the option to set custom durations for each section, toggle on/off sections, reorder sections, and even add custom sections so you can fully control what gets discussed in the most important meeting of your week
+Not all teams run Tacticals by the book.
+Strety gives you the option to set custom durations for each section and/or reorder sections

 Run the Weekly Tactical